-Mike Schraeder earned his Bachelor of Science degree in Secondary Education from Baylor University and his M.F.A. degree in Acting from Wayne State University.
-Mike has taught theatre history, voice, and performance at Baylor University, Brookhaven College, Tarrant County College and Trinity Valley College.
+Michael Schraeder earned his Bachelor of Science degree in Secondary Education from Baylor University, his M.F.A. degree in Acting from Wayne State University, and his Ph.D. in Visual and Performing Arts from the University of Texas at Dallas.
+Mike has taught acting, theatre history, voice, the Humanities, and movement at the University of North Texas, the University of Texas at Dallas, Baylor University, and Tarrant County College.
 He has acted in over 70 productions, including venues in New York City, Detroit, Atlanta, Nashville and Dallas.
 Mike has directed professionally in New York City and Dallas.
 In 2004, he co-founded Second Thought Theatre in Dallas, where he served as public relations coordinator and on the advisory board.

 Deborah Stone works in both the film and television industry as a writer, producer and director.
-Over the years, she has produced numerous commercials, several music videos, directed a national children's series, was special project writer for the Smithsonian Institute;

-writer, director and producer of the national series, Backyard Boomers.
+Over the years, she has produced numerous commercials, several music videos, directed a national children's series, was special project writer for the Smithsonian Institute; writer, director and producer of the national series, Backyard Boomers.
 In 2011, she produced a feature film, Life Before Wedding and produced fourteen shorts.
 She has been an acting instructor in New York, and at KD Conservatory, Dallas.
 She is represented as a writer/producer by Jeff Witjas, Sr. Vice President of the Agency for the Performing Arts, LA & NY.